SOLAS-TTRPG/SOLAS/Boons.md

 The chosen property lasts indefinitely, and you can end the property at will.
 You can bestow magic on multiple objects, though a single object can only bear one property at a time.
 The maximum number of objects you can affect with this feature at one time is equal to your **Mind** score.

 ## Barbarous Rage
+***Upgrades***.
+Extra Attack, Zealous Presence

 While you aren't wearing armor, you can use one **Focus** to channel your primal ferocity and rage.
 While you are raging, you have advantage on all **Strength** checks/rolls (including damage).
 While raging, you reduce incoming damage by 1 per attack.
 While you are raging, however, you do not recover **Focus** at the start of your turns.
 If you do not lose heart in between two of your consecutive turns, your rage ends.

 ## Bardic Inspiration
+***Upgrades***.
+Combat Inspiration, Font of Inspiration

 You can spend one **Focus** and inspire another creature.
 The target creature can roll an additional die for a roll of their choice.
 Once the extra die is used (or the creature rests), the inspiration fades.
 You can use this a number of times per rest, equal to your **Mind** score.

+## Divine Healing
+***Upgrades***.
+Divine Domain

+Whenever you use a focus point to restore a creature's heart, you may add an additional R1 to the amount of heart restored.

+## Druidic
+***Upgrades***.
+Wild Shape

+You aren't impeded by the natural world, and can move about it as you please.
+Non-magical terrain that would normally slow you down does not, and you have advantage to save against magically created or manipulated plants or terrain.
+Additionally, you have advantage on **Mind Checks** regarding knowledge about plants/animals/beasts and attempts to track enemies.

+## Duelist
+***Upgrades***.
+Extra Attack, Movement Master

+If you are wearing light or no armor, you can use your dexterity instead of strength when rolling damage with a light or medium melee weapon.
+Additionally, if you are attacked by a creature within melee range, you can spend one **Focus** to impose disadvantage on the roll.

+## Martial Arts
+***Upgrades***.
+Extra Attack, Movement Master, Stunning Strike

+Your fists are now considered to be light melee weapons, and you can expend **Focus** points instead of stamina to make attacks with your fists.

+## Paladic Presence
+***Upgrades***.
+Extra Attack, Zealous Presence

+When you make a melee attack against a creature, you can expend **Focus** points to do additional celestial damage (choose this type when you select this boon, this cannot be changed later).
+You do an additional R2 of this type for each **Focus** point you spend.

+## Ranger's Mark
+***Upgrades***.
+Blood Hunter, Extra Attack, Movement Master

+When you reduce a creature's heart, you form a mystical bond with that creature.
+If you attack another creature or don't attack it on your next turn, the mark vanishes.
+When you attack that creature again, you roll additional dice equal to your **Constitution** score, the mark vanishing afterward.

+## Rogue Agent
+***Upgrades***.
+Extra Attack, Stunning Strike

+You have learned to exploit an enemy's moment of weakness.
+If you have advantage on a melee attack against a creature, you roll additional dice equal to your **Mind** score.

+## Second Wind
+***Upgrades***.
+Extra Attack

+You push yourself to continue fighting, past the point of what would normally be possible.
+Once per rest at the start of your turn, you may recover **Focus** or **Stamina** points (or a mix of the two) equal to your level.
+Additionally, you roll a number of dice equal to your **Constitution** score, and recover the successes as **Heart**.

+## Sorcerous Origins
+***Upgrades***.
+Sorcerous Patron

+You are able to channel spells using bursts of physical strength, granted to you or your ancestry by a powerful patron.
+Your maximum amount of **Focus** is equal to your **Mind + Strength**.
+This does not increase the number of spells you can memorize, nor the difficulty.

+## Warcaster
+***Upgrades***. *None*

+If your **heart** is reduced while you are concentrating on a spell, you may roll a **Constitution** check.
+If you roll more successes than damage that you took, you maintain concentration on the spell.
+Additionally, if you are able to make an attack of opportunity, you can instead use a spell with a range of 1 Tile, with the target being the creature that provoked the opportunity attack.
+You must have and expend the appropriate amount of **Focus** and **Stamina**.

+# Upgraded Boons
+*These require certain basic boons to have be taken previously*

+## Blood Hunter
+You've learned occult rituals that twist the ways of normal magic to help you track down your targets.
+When you mark a creature, you lose R1 heart, with your blood sacrifice strengthening the bond between you.
+You choose an elemental or celestial damage type for the nature of the bond when you select this boon.

+- **Binding Curse**.
+When you attack a marked creature, they must make a **Strength Check** equal to the damage they recieved.
+If they fail, their speed is reduced to 0 until the end of your next turn.
+- **Crimson Brand**.
+If a marked creature is within melee range of you and attacks you or an ally, you can expend any number of **Focus** points you currently have.
+You roll a number of dice equal to the focus points you expended, the successes being damage to the creature of your mark's type.

+## Combat Inspiration
+Instead of giving inspiration on your turn, you can now give it at any point (up to immediately after a roll, which it can be used to improve).
+Additionally, the inspired creature can now use the inspiration die to reduce the damage of an attack.

 ## Divine Domain
 You choose a certain domain, gaining additional power from a higher power associated with it.
 You can use your domain's features a number of times per rest, equal to your **Mind** score.
 You expend one **Focus** point when you use a feature.